I believe we are all created equally.

 Chair, Vauxhall Constituency Labour Party (2001 - 2012)

 Vauxhall is a constituency with a diverse community and people of all sorts of economic backgrounds.
 It forms part of the London Borough of Lambeth.
-I have lived there for over sixteen years.
-As constituency chair, I worked with our MP, Kate Hoey, and coordinated constituency party activities.
-We are blessed with some great Labour councillors and activists who were instrumental in winning back Lambeth for Labour in 2006 and gaining more seats in 2010.
-I have served for many years as Vice Chair of the Lambeth Campaigns Forum (equivalent to a Labour Local Government Committee), responsible for overseeing campaigns and literature.
+I have lived there for over 25 years.
+As constituency chair, I worked with our MP and councillors, and coordinated constituency party activities.
+I served for some years as Vice Chair of the Lambeth Campaigns Forum, responsible for overseeing campaigns and literature.
+I represent Vassall Branch on Vauxhall CLP's General Committee.

 I was the Labour Parliamentary candidate for Wantage in 2001.
-I retained Labour's second place position, coming 5,600 (28.2%) votes behind the Conservative candidate.
+I retained Labour's second place position, coming 5,600 (at 28.2%) votes behind the Conservative candidate.

 Unite: the Union